Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 Most notably, it uses Angular's `DOMSanitizer` by default to remove all unsafe HTML, CSS and JS in the content string that is not part of a hook.
 Though not recommended, you may turn this setting off in the [OutletOptions](#64-outletoptions).
 You will then have to ensure yourself that the rendered content does not include [Cross Site Scripting attacks (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) or other malicious code, however.

-As mentioned, the `DOMSanitizer` does not actually parse the hooks themselves (as it may remove them depending on their pattern).
+As mentioned, the `DOMSanitizer` does not actually sanitize the hooks themselves (as it may remove them depending on their pattern).
 This is not an issue as the hooks are replaced by components anyway and never actually rendered.
 Only the corresponding `HookParser` sees the hook in its original form in order to analyze it.
 It is therefore the parser's responsibility to ensure that whatever malicious code there may be in the hook is not somehow transferred to the rendered component.
 For this reason, the standard `SelectorHookParser` that comes with this library does not rely on JavaScript's dangerous `eval()` function to evaluate inputs and outputs and instead internally uses `JSON.parse()` to safely turn strings into variables. **Note:** When writing custom parsers for hooks that take their inputs/outputs directly from the text, make sure to take similar security precautions!

 In addition to this, the scope of code that is accessible by the author of the content string is limited to the [context object](#51-context--dependency-injection), which you can customize to your liking.